 Healthy environments are critical for preschoolers’ development.
 In this course you will learn how to create and maintain healthy environments for all preschoolers, and how to implement hygiene practices to prevent disease.
 You will learn strategies to ensure daily healthy checks, as well as strategies to support children’s and families’ mental health needs.
 The importance of healthy nutrition and physical activity will also be addressed.

 Preschool children thrive in learning environments that are designed with their unique needs and interests in mind.
 This course will help you plan engaging interest areas and also address how indoor and outdoor spaces are designed to support learning.
-You will also learn how to select developmentally appropriate materials, as well as how to create a flexible, but predictable, classroom schedule.
+You will also learn how to select developmentally appropriate materials, and how to create a flexible, but predictable, classroom schedule.

 The preschool years are an important time of physical activity and development.
 In this course you will learn about typical motor skill development and what to do if you are concerned about a child’s development.
 You will also learn how to plan indoor and outdoor experiences that promote physical development and support families and children as they pursue an active lifestyle.